HOME

 • A heritage walk, including Pansodan Road.

-• The markets: Bogyoke Aung San market and the night market is on Anawrahta Road.
+• Bogyoke Aung San market and the night market on Anawrahta Road.

 • The National Museum.

-• Recommended visits: Botataung pagoda, St. Mary's Cathedral and Kandawgyi lake.
+• Recommended: Botataung pagoda, St. Mary's Cathedral and Kandawgyi lake.

 The railways in Yangon have a ticket office and a separate advanced ticket office.
 Train ticket booking for same-day travel can be done at the Central Train station; and there is an advanced train ticket booking office (1-3 days ahead) at Bogyoke Aung San Road just east of the Sule Pagoda Road crossing, opposite the Sakura tower.
 The advanced booking office is a bit hard to find, because it looks more like a restaurant than an office on the outside.